Contra Roosh V. on Evolution

 Darwinians, rather than admit that their theory is simply not true of our species, brazenly shift the blame, and designate all of those characteristics “biological errors.”

-Evolutionary theory allows for both variation in individuals and change in the environment, so it could never explain 100% of the data.
-It can, however, reduce the information content of the data.
-That’s actually true of all scientific theories I can think of.
-They all allow for some error in measurements or predictions.
+All scientific theories allow for some error in measurements or predictions.
 Explanation always involves some residual error that is unexplained.
 That is not scientists blaming nature for not fitting their theories.
-It is just how theories work: they never explain everything perfectly.
+It is just how theories work.
+They never explain everything perfectly.

 Humans are an example of evolutionary farce